Strength Is A Skill: How To Grip The Kettlebell – Part II - Strong As Hec

 One of the main causes of lifters over gripping the kettlebell (which leads to calluses on the palm) is a lack of both confidence and finger strength with the hook grip.

-You will see this primarily with the kettlebell snatch.
+You will see this primarily with the Kettlebell Snatch.

 In my experience the best (and safest) way to train the hook grip is a steady dose of farmer carries.